-Alzheimer's Association Virtual Community Educators are volunteer public speakers who provide Alzheimer's Association education programs through virtual platforms to community audiences.
+Alzheimer's Association Virtual Community Educators are volunteer public speakers who provide Association education programs via Zoom to community audiences.

 The Alzheimer's Association provides training, a staff partner, and electronic or printed materials to assist you in your efforts.
 Orientation includes several hours of online learning, self-study, and shadowing.
 Must be 21 to apply.
 Background check is required.

-- Deliver approximately 12 webinar-based presentations annually using prepared Alzheimer's Association evidence-based consumer education programs on a variety of care and support topics.
+- Deliver approximately 12 webinar-based presentations annually using prepared Alzheimer's Association education programs on a variety of care and support topics.

-- Serve as virtual presenter for chapter-scheduled education programs and conferences.
+- Serve as virtual presenter for chapter-scheduled education programs as opportunities are available.